SeeTheC/Virtual-Stock-Market-Game-/README.md

  Virtual-Stock-Market (Game)
 ====
 ## Description
 It's online stimulation of stock market.
-Players are given fixed amount of virtual cash and they have invest money on virtual companies.
-This application will randomly generate some scenarios where companies share can goes up or down.
+Players are given fixed amount of virtual cash and they have to invest money on virtual companies.
+This application will randomly generate some scenarios where companies shares can goes up or down.
 Games goes for 30 mins.
 In the end player having maximum assets will won.

 ---